paulovillarroel/automate_form/README.md

-# automate_form
+# Automate Google Forms filling

-Script intended to automate the filling of a Google form
+Script intended to automate the filling of a Google form using Pyhton with Selenium.